 Serving China’s Internet Giants

-While the investment provides an opportunity for Blackstone grab a slice of China’s growing data centre market, it also supports 21Vianet’s ability to expand its services in the country’s wholesale and enterprise data center markets, according to a press release from the Beijing-based firm.
+While the investment provides an opportunity for Blackstone to grab a slice of China’s growing data centre market, it also supports 21Vianet’s ability to expand its services in the country’s wholesale and enterprise data centre markets, according to a press release from the Beijing-based firm.

 21Vianet’s leadership sees the new partnership with Blackstone as underlining its status in the market and equipping tie for further growth.